 “I believe, in the next five to 10 years, it’s not going to matter who you are,” Ross says.
 “If you don’t have a technical background, you won’t go far.”

-Now, she has two kids of her own, ages 8 and 9.
-She says that as a parent, she limits her older child to the mobile Halo games and a sneak peek at the new Halo 5: Guardians, which are rated for teens.
-She acknowledges that parents need to make the right decision for their children — but if their kids play games, her advice is to join them.
+She acknowledges that parents need to make the right decision for their children — but if their kids play video games, her advice is to join them.

 “Your kids are going to play games,” Ross says.
 “I highly recommend playing with them and talking about it, navigating that experience with them.
 A lot of the time you get them talking.
 They’ll open up as they’re playing.”